nerves-project/nerves_initramfs/README.md

 `nerves_initramfs` is on the right side.

-For example, the following Linux commandline sets the Linux console and then passes a root filesystem path to `nerves_initgadget` and starts a repl.
+For example, the following Linux commandline sets the Linux console and then passes a root filesystem path to `nerves_initramfs` and starts a repl.

 ```text
 console=tty1 -- rootfs.path=/dev/sda2 run_repl